Marvel Universe: Multiverse

 The Marvel Universe is part of a Multiverse, with various universes coexisting simultaneously, usually without affecting each other directly.
 Furthermore, each universe has various other dimensions associated with it, and one such group is collectively known as a Reality.
 Often what is referred to in the comics as a Universe is actually a Reality.
 According to mythology, the Multiverse has been created by the omnipotent being One-Above-All.

 Even the Marvel Multiverse, however, is only a part of the Omniverse, which consists of all of fiction and reality combined, including all the works that are outside of Marvel's copyright restrictions.

 The action of most of the Marvel Comics titles takes place in a continuity known as Earth-616.
 This continuity exists in a multiverse alongside trillions of alternative continuities.
 Alternative continuities in the Marvel Multiverse are generally defined in terms of their differences from Earth-616.

-Continuities besides Earth-616 include the following (for a complete listing see Multiverse (Marvel Comics)):